-At Atlas Antibodies, we have always worked extensively with antibody validation and with producing highly characterized antibodies our customers can trust.
+At Atlas Antibodies, we work extensively with antibody validation to produce specific, selective, and reproducible antibodies you can trust.

 Characterization and Validation of Antibodies

 For our antibodies, specificity starts with the design.
 The antibodies are developed against recombinant human Protein Epitope Signature Tags (PrESTs) of approximately 50 to 150 amino acids.
 The PrEST sequences are designed to have the lowest possible identity to other human proteins.